gillianassi/Portfolio/src/markdown/Research/LockFreeOrderedList.md

  ## What will be the Problem if I simply use CAS? [ ABA problem ]

- If you delete and insert at the same time in the same location, you might make an invalid list, where a node is insertedand has no other node pointing at them!!(dangeling node) Which means it can never be found again
+ If you delete and insert at the same time in the same location, you might make an invalid list, where a node is inserted and has no other node pointing at them!!(dangling node) Which means it can never be found again
  <br>